alsmola/graphgrc/nist80053/ca-9.md

-# CA-9 - Internal System Connections
+# NIST 800-53v5 - CA-9 - Internal System Connections
 - Authorize internal connections of \[ Assignment: system components \] to the system;
 - Document, for each internal connection, the interface characteristics, security and privacy requirements, and the nature of the information communicated;
 - Terminate internal system connections after \[ Assignment: conditions \] ; and